 About Affiliate Faculty:

 Reviews of most affiliate faculty should focus primarily on their teaching and specific teaching-related assignments, as clearly defined by their unit and/or college.
-Performance of duties other than teaching should also be evaluated, provided that a description of those duties are provided in writing.
+Performance of duties other than teaching should also be evaluated, subject to a description of those duties that is provided in writing.

 Affiliates are typically reviewed during the Winter semester.
 Affiliate faculty on one-year contracts should be reviewed no earlier than their second semester.
 Fall reviews are permitted in order to balance the workload in units with many affiliate faculty, or for some contract renewals done in tandem with promotion to Senior Affiliate (details below).

 About Review Procedures:

 A unit or college may follow the procedures described in this section, or an alternate procedure.
 In either case, affiliate faculty members should be provided with a written document that includes a listing of internal deadlines, expectations of documents to be submitted, and evaluation standards and procedures.

 - Each year, in each affected unit, one tenure-track faculty member will be responsible for serving on and coordinating the affiliate review team(s).
 Each affiliate under review will choose one other tenure-track faculty member as part of his or her review team.
 Depending on the number of affiliates to be evaluated, there may be one or more two-person review teams.

 - The two-person team(s) will invite comments from faculty about the affiliate’s performance of assigned duties.
 The reviewers will make at least one class visit to each affiliate up for renewal.
 Reviewers will take notes using the unit’s classroom observation document.

 - If, based on their class visit or on faculty comments the reviewers have questions or concerns, they should conduct a second class visit and/or request more materials before completing the review.